 This notion of a Hausdorff locale is a special case of that of Hausdorff topos in topos theory.
 This also includes notions such as a separated scheme etc. The corresponding relative notion (over an arbitrary base topos) is that of separated geometric morphism.
 For schemes see separated morphism of schemes.

 In constructive mathematics, the Hausdorff notion multifurcates further, due to the variety of possible meanings of closed subspace.
 As a simple example, consider a discrete space regarded as a locale.
-Since it is locally compact, the locale product coincides with the space product; but nevertheless we have:
+Since it is locally compact, the locale product coincides with the space product (a theorem that is valid constructively); but nevertheless we have:

 In particular, the statement “all discrete locales are Hausdorff (as locales)” is equivalent to excluded middle.